lspahija/blizzardberry/README.md

 ### auth magic link email
 [Dealing with resend issues](https://www.reddit.com/r/Supabase/comments/1d8lz8d/emails_with_resend_still_going_to_spam/) Postmark seems best but no free tier

-### PostHog

-Successfully installed PostHog!

-Changes made:
-- Initialized PostHog and added pageview tracking
-- Created a PostHogClient to use PostHog server-side
-- Setup a reverse proxy to avoid ad blockers blocking analytics requests
-- Added your Project API key to your .env.local file

-Next steps:
-- Call posthog.identify() when a user signs into your app
-- Call posthog.capture() to capture custom events in your app

-Learn more about PostHog + Next.js: https://posthog.com/docs/libraries/next-js

 ### Frankie's tips to optimize RAG: